The Anti-Catastrophe League

 • Cutting-edge methods of harnessing geothermal power, and, relatedly, the world’s deepest hole.

-The book was published by HarperCollins, under its Mudlark imprint, in July 2025.
 I wrote it in Berkeley, California, while a visiting fellow at Constellation, an AI research centre.

 You can buy it via the usual platforms, summarised here.
-Americans can buy it here,
+Americans can buy it here.

 Naturally, my thinking has evolved since I conceived of the book and wrote it.
 You can find a coda of sorts here.
 I expect I’ll have more to add by the time the paperback is out.